This is some text inside of a div block.

 11. Hidden door achievements🚪

-Take inspiration from holiday advent calendars to create a hidden-door goal tracker.
-For each fundraising target you hit, let a donor open the corresponding door on your goal tracker to reveal how their contribution is making an impact.
+Take inspiration from holiday advent calendars to create a hidden-door chart.
+For each fundraising target you hit, let a donor open the corresponding door on your board to reveal how their contribution is making an impact.

 💛 Best for: Nonprofits with a wide-ranging mission